Oregon Best Places to Retire - A Guide

 Retirement Income Exemptions.
 VA and some military pensions are exempt from state income tax.

 Social security exemption.
 Social security is exempt.

-Sales Tax: There is no state tax in Oregon.
+Sales Tax: There is no state sales tax in Oregon.

-Property Taxes: Oregon ranks 30th in terms of property taxes collected per capita.
+Property Taxes: Oregon ranks 16th in terms of average amount of property taxes collected.
 There are some property tax postponement features available to people over 62, as well as a law that restricts or "compresses" the amount of property taxes that can be paid.

 Estate and/or Inheritance Taxes.
-Oregon has inheritance and estate taxes.
+Oregon has an estate tax on estates over $1 million.

 Link to the Oregon Department of Revenue.

 The statewide median home price was $242,300 in early 2015 according to Zillow.com.
 Median sales price of homes in the Portland/Beaverton region were $246,500 in the first quarter of 2013, substantially higher than the U.S. average of $173,000 (Source: NAR).
 In Eugene/Springfield the median selling price was $188,400.